raulfraile/LadybugBundle/README.md

 }
 ```

-Usually you want to install ladybug only in development envireonment, otherwise, put on the block "require".
+Usually you want to install ladybug only in development environment, otherwise, put on the block "require".

 To actually install Ladybug in your project, download the composer binary and run it: